If you are very lucky, you will find this far from common, excellent tasting mushroom in Spring. All Morels must be well cooked before consumption.

 Open woods, pastures, gardens, wasteland, gravel and often on verges between roads and woods or fields.
 Also on sand dunes.
 It is mostly reported from poor alkaline soils such as chalk and limestone.

-The False Morel, pictured, but this is more lobed or brain-like rather than the pitted and honeycomb like cap of the morel.
+The False Morel (Gyromitra esculenta), pictured, but this is more lobed or brain-like rather than the pitted and honeycomb like cap of the morel.
 The False Morel also differs in not having a completely hollow cap.

-The Common Morel is very closely related to the Yellow Morel.
+The Common Morel (Morchella vulgaris) is very closely related to the Morel.
 It is usually more grey in colour specially when young.
 The ridges of the cap are thicker and the pits are more irregular and labyrinthic in shape.
-The Yellow Morel has thinner edges and polygonal shaped pits.
+The Morel has thinner edges and polygonal shaped pits.
 Intermediate forms exist that may be hard to differentiate at the very young or very mature stage.

 Pale cream to yellow.
 Ellipsoid.